 Here are a few important areas of my life:

-BrandYourself.com: I’m the co-founder/CEO of BrandYourself.com, where our goal is to help people clean up, protect and improve their online reputation and privacy.
-In an age of cyber-bullying, revenge porn, hate sites and inadequate online privacy laws, everyone needs the power to understand and protect their reputation and privacy on the web.
+BrandYourself.com: I’m the co-founder/CEO of BrandYourself.com, where our goal is to help people clean up, protect and improve their online reputation and online privacy.
+Some of our more popular features include social media clean up tools, identification and deletion of old accounts, dark web scans and data broker removal services.
+In an age of cyber-bullying, revenge porn, hate sites, rampant digital identity theft and spam and inadequate online privacy laws, everyone needs the power to understand and protect their reputation and privacy on the web.
 In fact, we started BrandYourself because my cofounder Pete had his own issue: he was being mistaken for a criminal online and couldn’t get a quote from anyone in the industry for under $25K.
 We realized Online Reputation Management (ORM) is an important need and shouldn’t just be for the wealthy.
-Since then, we’ve grown to over 100 employees across two offices and hope to keep building tools to help people.
+Since then, we’ve expanded our offerings to protect consumers from a variety of different online threats, ranging from negative Google results to online identity scams.
+We’ve grown to over 100 employees across two offices and hope to keep building tools to help people.
 You can learn more about that story here or read our comprehensive Online Reputation Management, Personal Branding, and Thought Leadership guides, as well as our thoughts on social media screening.

 Speaking/Teaching: I teach courses and speak about Online Reputation, Online Privacy and my ongoing journey building BrandYourself.
 I’m a regular instructor at General Assembly (you can see and sign up for my classes here) and a mentor at the Cooper Union in NYC.
 I also give guest lectures at universities including Syracuse, Columbia, Georgetown and the University of Pennsylvania.
 To learn more about my speaking/teaching you can read about it here.
 I’m always happy to talk about these topics whether it’s to a large audience at a conference–like the Dublin Web Summit or SXSW–or to a small class at a school.